Thanksgiving Dinner Clean-Up Tips And Tricks

 Silk tablecloths have the same properties as other “delicates.”
 Unless they are so heavily soiled that hand washing would be ineffective, you should wash them by hand.
 Do not use high-powered detergent; use a mild cleaner instead.
 Shampoo works very well if the tablecloth isn’t badly soiled.
 If hand washing doesn’t work, wash on the gentle cycle in cold water.
 For best results, wash a silk tablecloth in an “in-the-washing-machine bag.”
 If you use the washing machine, use a detergent specifically for delicates.
 Line dry silk, if possible, or use the “fluff” setting on the dryer, which uses no actual heat.

-Linens should be treated with an oxygen-based bleach prior to washing.
+Linens should be treated with oxygen-based bleach before washing.
 Never use chlorine bleach on linens.
-The chlorine will react with the flaxen fibers and create a yellow color instead of linen’s usual pure white.
-After treating with an oxygen-based colorfast bleach, wash normally in the gentle cycle.
+The chlorine will react with the flaxen fibres and create a yellow colour instead of linen’s usual pure white.
+After treating with an oxygen-based colourfast bleach, wash normally in a gentle cycle.
 If the stains are stubborn and won’t come out, you can treat them with an enzyme-based cleaner, such as Shout®.
 Never put linen in the dryer.
 Hang it on the line instead.
 Not only will this make the tablecloth smell fresh, but it will also prevent slight burning stains from the dryer.

 If you’re not comfortable doing your tablecloth cleaning after Thanksgiving, then a professional dry cleaning service would be able to do the job.